Here are 10 cat breeds most popular on Instagram

-Top 10 Cats 2023: The most loved breeds of beautiful cat on Insta this year - including the gorgeous Bombay cat
+Top Instagram Cats 2023: The most popular breeds of adorable cat on Insta this year - including the stunning Bombay cat

 Here are the most popular cat breeds on Instagram to celebrate International Cat Day.